yogolf401/Dataform/README.md

 Setup instructions.

+Download zip file from Github

 Extract file from Github.

- Open the folder named Data Form.
+Open the folder named Dataform-main.

 Open Index.html in Browser.
 Fill out the information.